phanchidan/sample-git-1/README.md

 ## EXTERNAL LINKS

 It's been written by the [Apache Software Foundation](http://www.apache.org).
 A rather flexible one!
+Only requires to give credits if you include this material to your own works.